 Unlike regular civil trials, small claims court rules do not follow the Rules of Evidence.
-In fact, the judge in small claims court is charged with developing facts of the case and may question or summon witnesses.
+There are no rules of evidence.
 Additionally, the judge is allowed to ask questions of the parties and witnesses, and generally takes a more proactive role in determining the facts of a case.
 It will likely be pretty quick.
-However, if a party wishes for a jury trial, it will likely last a few hours.
+A jury trial will likely last longer, probably a few hours.

 Judges for Small Claims Court Cases in Rusk County

 The justice of the peace for Rusk County presides over small claims court actions for Rusk County.